top of page

 A robust endowment, well-invested, is the key financial foundation for any school and is our greatest resource for safeguarding the School’s mission through fluctuating economic conditions.
 Those who contribute to Friends Seminary’s endowment can take great satisfaction in knowing that their gifts benefit the School now and in the future.
 The endowment allows us to maintain our commitment to prepare our students for the world that is and help them bring about a world that ought to be.

 Endowed gifts provide both immediate and long-term benefits.
 Each year, funds released from the endowment total are used to fund our annual operating budget.
 In 2005, The endowment totaled $6.1 million and contributed $206,000 into the budget.
 Each year since, that contribution has grown.
-In the 2023-2024 school year, more than $1.7 million was released into the operating budget, relieving pressure on the Fund for Friends and financial aid.

 2 Legacies, 1 Mission